Hey, welcome to the seanwes podcast!

 What originally was a bunch of individual courses now completely shifted in my mind to a full curriculum.
 All of the information in my mind rearranged itself and was put back together in a thorough, well-thought-out education.

 This was pure fortune.
 The fact that I waited until the very end of my launch build-up to actually produce the courses paid off.
-I now produced the course when this new end goal in mind.
+I now produced the courses with this new end goal in mind.
 I was building a curriculum—not a series of piecemealed classes.

-When I read that email above, I immediately told my wife and two other close friends who know about all my planning, marketing, and launching that I could give you $1,000 for that email alone.
+When I read that email above, I immediately told my wife and two other close friends who knew about all my planning, marketing, and launching that I could give him $1,000 for that email alone.

 And true to my word, I did.

 I also said, it goes to show the value of that information to the right person.
 That email means nothing to anyone, but when I read it, I said “I could give him $1,000 for that email alone.”

 The day after my launch, Nathan launched his new offering, Mastering Product Launches.
 Go see him explain how to double your launch revenue.
 I purchased the $999 packaged without even thinking.
 It didn’t matter what the content was, I had already purposed to give Nathan $1,000 because of the value he had already provided me.